raymcdermott/url-redirector/README.md

 ## Performance

-Assuming the components work this service will, on average, add no more than 1ms overhead (excluding network)

 Benchmarks TBD...

 Optionally a maximum response time limit can be imposed, after which the app will return a HTTP status 500.